Brigitte Bardot: Rise to stardom: 1956–1962

 Bardot then appeared in four movies that made her a star.
-First up was a musical, Naughty Girl (1956), where Bardot played a troublesome school girl.
-Directed by Michel Boisrond, it was co-written by Roger Vadim and was a great success, going on to become the 12th most popular film of the year in France.
+First was a musical, Naughty Girl (1956), where Bardot played a troublesome school girl.
+Directed by Michel Boisrond and co-written by Roger Vadim, it was also the first time Bardot appeared alongside Alain Delon in a sketch film where they shared a segment.
+The film was a major success and became the 12th most popular film of the year in France.

 It was followed by a comedy, Plucking the Daisy (1956), also written by Vadim.
 This was succeeded by The Bride Is Much Too Beautiful (1956) with Louis Jourdan.
 Finally, there was the melodrama And God Created Woman (1956).
-The movie was Vadim's debut as director, with Bardot starring opposite Jean-Louis Trintignant and Curt Jurgens.
+The movie marks Vadim's debut as director, with Bardot starring opposite Jean-Louis Trintignant and Curt Jurgens.
 The film, about an immoral teenager in an otherwise respectable small-town setting, was an even larger success, not just in France but also around the world, listed among the ten most popular films in Great Britain in 1957.